-Purpose: We are trying to better understand how a high fat meal affects the health and function of the blood vessels (microvasculature).
+Purpose: We are trying to better understand how a high-fat meal affects the health and function of the blood vessels (microvasculature).
 Impaired microvascular health and function may lead to diseases such as diabetes and hypertension.
-We also want to determine if a mild heat stress can reduce the harmful effects of a high fat meal on microvascular function.
-Lastly, we want to understand how race/ethnicity affects microvascular health and function following a high fat meal.
-Hispanic Americans and African Americans tend to have higher rates of diseases, such as diabetes and hypertension, so we want to determine if there are differences in how Hispanic Americans, African Americans, and Caucasian Americans react to a high fat meal.
+We also want to determine if mild heat stress can reduce the harmful effects of a high-fat meal on microvascular function.
+Lastly, we want to understand how race/ethnicity affects microvascular health and function following a high-fat meal.
+Hispanic Americans and African Americans tend to have higher rates of diseases, such as diabetes and hypertension, so we want to determine if there are differences in how Hispanic Americans, African Americans, and Caucasian Americans react to a high-fat meal.

 The focus of the research program in the Muscle Biology Laboratory is to understand the mechanisms of muscle dysfunction associated with injury in normal and myopathic populations.

 - elucidate the mechanisms of skeletal muscle strength loss and recovery associated with an exercise-induced muscle injury in normal and myopathic populations

 - seek to understand the molecular mechanisms of peri-infarct strength loss and cardiac remodeling after myocardial infarction

 - develop novel therapeutic interventions that prevent long-term muscle dysfunction and/or facilitate recovery of muscle function associated with these types of injury

 The Muscle Biology Laboratory at Georgia State University occupies approximately 400 square feet in the Department of Kinesiology and Health in the Sports Arena Building.
 The laboratory is equipped to study skeletal muscle physiology, electrophysiology, biochemistry, histochemistry, and molecular and cellular biology.